Episode 1 -| Review Score – 4/5

 With each episode clocking in at a little over an hour, there’s of course a lot of story to chew through but the basic premise revolves around two core characters – Cha Young and Lee Kang.
 After meeting as children, we cut forward in time to see Kang working as a neurosurgeon after hanging up his chef’s hat while Cha Young’s meal cooked for her as a child by Kang spurs her on to become a prolific chef.

 Of course, intertwined around this are various different subplots, all of which using the same hook of food to keep things consistent.
 The hospice cook Seon-Ae winds up with Alzheimer’s and struggles to come to grips with what this means for her life, Kang’s brother Lee Jun goes through a torrid time as his family life implodes while the various hospice patients all find solace and comfort in the food cooked (or not) for them over the weeks.
-This ultimately anchors each episode together and adds some really depth as Kang’s icy exterior is slowly chipped away as the series progresses.
+This ultimately anchors each episode together and adds some real depth as Kang’s icy exterior is slowly chipped away as the series progresses.

 |Chocolate is available to watch on Netflix.
 Feel free to click here and sign up now to check this show out!|